ACMElabUvic/Willmore/README.md

 # Willmore
-This repository contains data, R scripts and associated outputs, and other materials necessary for the Aplied Conservation and Macro Ecology (ACME) laboratory's research program in the Willmore Wilderness Research area.
+This repository contains data, R scripts and associated outputs, and other materials necessary for the Applied Conservation and Macro Ecology (ACME) laboratory's research program in the Willmore Wilderness Research area.
 <hr>

 ### GENERAL INFORMATION